 For instance, on our PooPail page, all our titles were uppercase and underlined with the help of a beautiful design solution.

-Note that even if the lines are not the same, they all stick to the same style, appearing under the titles written with uppercase.
+Note that even if the lines are not the same, they all stick to the same style, appearing under the titles written in uppercase.

 As for the Kittyspring page, here we found a unique way to convey the message of the titles through a cat language in the thought cloud and human language under it.
 We kept this style consistent throughout the page.

-As you can see, consistency in design creates a certain pattern in the readers’ mind and makes the message easier to understand.
+As you can see, consistency in design creates a certain pattern in the readers’ minds and makes the message easier to understand.

-Rewards or perks — depending on the platform — are the best way to thank your backers for their contribution and give them something in return.
+Depending on the platform, rewards or perks are the best way to thank your backers for their contribution and give them something in return.

 But everything is not that straightforward.

 Well, we’ve got answers to all your questions.
-Just read the tips below to learn the best strategies for perks/rewards.
+Read the tips below to learn the best strategies for perks/rewards.